 Lasted me about: 2 months using a pea-sized amount on my face every morning and evening.

-- Even without the optional ingredients, aloe vera gel is more expensive to use as a base, when compared to other oil-based recipes.
+Aloe vera gel is expensive: Even without the optional ingredients, aloe vera gel is more expensive to use as a base, when you compare it to the cost of oil-based recipes.

 CHERRY ON TOP